yunojuno-archive/heroku-minion/README.md

 ## What?

-An command-line tool to automate and facilitate an opinionated deployment workflow for Django applications on Heroku.
+A command-line tool to automate an opinionated deployment workflow for Django applications on Heroku.
 Three critical functions are included (with various options):